-Nicaragua was our favorite country in Central America as it had so much to offer, and for cheap!
-Below we’ll share our experiences of seeing an active volcano erupt, volcano boarding (yes!!), sampling 10+ rums, seeing red hot magma, swimming in cold springs + basking at their amazing beaches.
+Nicaragua was our favourite country in Central America as it had so much to offer and for cheap!
+Below we’ll share our experiences of seeing an active volcano erupt, volcano boarding (yes!!), sampling 10+ rums, seeing red-hot magma, swimming in cold springs + basking at their amazing beaches.
 The places we visited in Nicaragua were Leon, Granada and Ometepe Island.

 Regardless of the poverty, the country was beautiful and we really enjoyed it.
 There are tons of jungles, beaches, volcanoes and cities to explore, all with unique scenery and lovely people.
 We felt safe throughout our time there, though you have to be alert & street smart.